Externally Valid Policy Choice: Wasserstein Neighborhoods

-where $\Pi(P,Q)$ denotes all probability distributions for the coupling $(Z,\tilde Z$) with marginals $P$ for $Z$ and $Q$ for $\tilde Z$.
-We will focus on the metric with $p=1$, so we drop the $p$ subscript and write $W(P,Q)$ in what follows.
-Some generalizations to $p>1$ are presented in Appendix~\ref{ax:extensions}.
-In the following sections, we define Wasserstein neighborhoods using
+where $\Pi(P,Q)$ denotes all joint distributions for $(Z,\tilde Z)$ with marginals $P$ for $Z$ and $Q$ for $\tilde Z$.
+We will focus on the metric with $p=1$, so we drop the $p$ subscript and write $d_W(P,Q)$ in what follows.
+This is mainly to simplify presentation: Appendix~\ref{ax:extensions} presents generalizations to $p>1$.